Remapping the Rover MEMS3 ECU

 table grid and on the drop down menu on the Table button.
 This will unlock the axis cells for both the

-once the axes are unlocked for editing, if you click on a cell in either axis
+the axes are unlocked for editing, if you click on a cell in either axis you

 change the size of the table by inserting and deleting values on the axes - the application takes care of moving